Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-os/lan-ios.rst

 ==========================
 Trusting Embassy CA on iOS
 ==========================
 #.
-Download the certiicate to your Downloads folder
+Download the certificate to your Downloads folder

 #.
 Open your Downloads folder and click on the certificate